gabrieltigerstrom/QnA_bot/README.md

 Note the `--rm` this flag is present so that docker does not create one container per execution but removes it after indexer has shut down.

+## Data
+Please download [cquadstack](http://nlp.cis.unimelb.edu.au/resources/cqadupstack/), put the uncompressed to resources (see the indexer.py, and you'll know what I mean)